 - The first is the need to have user credentials to connect to a remote share folder.

-The second is less common.
+- The second is less common.
 It would seem that a partition must be shared on the server such as “c:\”, “d:\” and so on.
 However, even if such a configuration is sometimes done to serve specific requirements, we are not completely sure that is the only way to reach the vulnerability.

 Figure 1: Version of srv.sys (SMBv1 driver)During the entire article, the SMBv1 driver has been retrieved from the last Windows Insider Preview (WIP), which means that all versions of Windows could be affected.
 Disclaimer: This article is intended to share our recent research on SMBv1 only from a security perspective as well as an educational purpose.
 We will not be responsible for any use or misuse of this analysis such as this technical report or the provided proof of concept.

 Vulnerability AnalysisThis chapter will provide the approach used to discover this vulnerability as well as a full understanding of the issue.
 Accordingly, the SMBv1 commands and subcommands will be briefly reviewed before going on the real CVE-2020-1301’s involved commands.
 In particular, the reader might learn that sending IOCTL/FSCTL to a file hosted by a remote server is a native SMB functionality.

 SMBv1 commandsSMBv1 is a rich and complex network communication protocol providing features such as a fine-grained access to shared resources (files, printers or serial ports) and an authenticated inter-process mechanism (named pipes) which is widely used for the Microsoft’s own implementation of DCE/RPC over SMB, known as MSRPC.
 Therefore, the SMBv1 protocol offers about 80 specific commands.
 The most common you have probably encountered are the following:

 - SMB_COM_CREATE_DIRECTORY (0x00) and SMB_COM_DELETE_DIRECTORY (0x01)